Last Updated on June 3, 2026

 Llevaria Lello

 Whether you’re a Harry Potter fan or simply enjoy visiting beautiful book stores, Llevaria Lello is most likely on your Porto itinerary.
 Supposedly, J.K Rowling, used to frequent the book store while living in Porto, and was inspired by it.
 Once that became common knowledge, Llevaria Lello turned into a major tourist attraction.
-To the point, that the store started charging €8 entrance fee.
-If you buy a book, that money goes towards your purchase.

 Climb Clérgios Tower

-Eat Francesinha at Café Santiago
+Try Francesinha at Café Santiago

 Visit some of Porto’s churches

-• Sé Cathedral – built between 12-13th century, it’s one of the oldest buildings in Porto.
-The Cathedral is FREE to visit, but there’s a €3 fee to get access to the Cloisters.
+- Sé Cathedral – built between 12-13th century, it’s one of the oldest buildings in Porto.
+The Cathedral is free to visit, but there’s a €3 fee to get access to the Cloisters.

-• Igreja de Santo Ildefonso – another church with its exterior beautifully decorated with azulejos.
+- Igreja de Santo Ildefonso – another church with its exterior beautifully decorated with azulejos.
 It’s located in Praça da Batalha, not far from São Bento train station.
 Fun fact: the same artist worked on both the church and the train station.

 Day 7- Day trip to Douro Valley

-Another reason why Douro Valley should be on your Portugal itinerary is that the region is truly breathtaking.
-Green, sweeping hills are covered in terraced vineyards creating some of the most spectacular landscape.
 You could easily spend a few days exploring it, but a day trip from Porto is doable as well.
 While you can get to Douro Valley by train, I don’t really recommend it.
 The train ride back and forth will take up half the day, leaving little time to explore.

 If one day is all you have, the best way to visit Douro Valley from Porto, in my opinion, is on an all day tour.
 The tours include transportation, visits and Port tasting at a couple of estates, lunch and a 1 hour cruise on Douro Valley.
 It’s a long day, but totally worth it.
 I went with Cool Oporto and can’t recommend them enough.
 They keep the number of people to 8 max, so make sure to book in advance, especially if you visit in high season.
 You can book the Douro Valley tour here.
 I guarantee I will be one of the highlights of your 10 days in Portugal.